ClearFox logoClearFox

 1. 1

-Go to https://www.notion.so/my-integrations and click '+ New integration'.
+Go to notion.so/profile/integrations and click + New integration.

 2. 2